mbarkhau/sbk/lit/030_impl_overview.md

 ## Key Derivation

 The purpose of the [Key Derivation Function][href_wiki_kdf] is to make a brute-force attack incredibly expensive.
 The purpose of the `salt` is to make each brute-force attack specific to a particular wallet.
-Using a KDF together with a `salt` makes it practically impossible to brute-force your wallet and if an attacker has access to your `salt`, then you will at least have some time to move your coins before their attack succeeds (assuming you didn't use a weak `brainkey`, eg. by setting `--brainkey-len=4`).
+Using a KDF together with a `salt` makes it practically impossible to brute-force your wallet and if an attacker has access to your `salt`, then you will at least have some time to move your coins before their attack succeeds (assuming you used a strong `brainkey` with at least `--brainkey-len=6`).

 The KDF used by SBK is [Argon2][href_github_phc_winner_argon2], which is designed to be ASIC-resistant, GPU-resistant and SBK chooses parameters to use as much memory as is available on your air-gapped computer.
 This approach mitigates the advantage an attacker has from investing in specialized hardware.
 The price you pay for this added security is that you have to wait a minute or two every time you want to load your wallet.
 This shouldn't be too much of an issue if you access your cold-storage wallet only every few weeks or months.